 Advocates' staff is a vibrant and diverse team of youth-serving professionals and youth activists.
 Staff come from a variety of backgrounds, including public health, law, social work, political science, international affairs, sociology, finance/administration and research, and are dedicated to improving adolescent reproductive and sexual health, securing young people’s rights, and realizing the Rights.
 Respect.Responsibility.® vision.

-Deb Hauser has been with Advocates for Youth for almost 20 years, first as Director of the Support Center for School-based Health Care, then as Executive Vice President.
+Debra Hauser, President, has 30 years of experience in adolescent reproductive and sexual health and extensive front-line program development and operations experience in the areas of family planning, health education, and health care service delivery.
+She has been with Advocates for Youth for more than 20 years, first as Director of the Support Center for School-based Health Care, then as Executive Vice President.
 In January 2012, Deb became the organization’s fourth President and Executive Director, representing Advocates with the media, funders and colleagues organizations and speaking nationally and internationally about young people’s rights to honest sexual health information, confidential sexual health services and equitable social and economic opportunities.
-Deb’s areas of expertise include sex education, family planning and youth development.
 She is committed to a cascading style of leadership that promotes youth activists as change agents and leaders in the field.
-Before coming to Advocates, Deb served as Director of Community Health Services for the City of Atlantic City where she designed, implemented, and evaluated sexuality education, health promotion, teen pregnancy prevention, and teen parenting programs for an urban population.
+Deb previously served as Director of Community Health Services for the City of Atlantic City where she designed, implemented, and evaluated sexuality education, health promotion, teen pregnancy prevention, and youth parenting programs for an urban population.
+Deb also authored two family planning teaching manuals and was the founder and co-owner of CondomRageous, a condom retail store in Washington, DC.
 Early in her career, Deb served as a Peace Corps volunteer in Paraguay, implementing child spacing, oral re-hydration, and childhood immunization programs.
-Deb holds a Masters of Public Health in Population Planning and International Health from the University of Michigan and is the author of numerous publications in the area of adolescent reproductive and sexual health.
+Deb holds a Masters of Public Health in Population Planning and International Health from the University of Michigan, a BA from the George Washington University and is the author of numerous publications in the area of adolescent reproductive and sexual health.

 Kathleen Farrell, Vice President of Finance and Administration, oversees the organization’s financial management/controls.
 She prepares the organizational budget, works with program staff to develop proposals and financial reports for Advocates’ funders, and works closely with the Board of Directors’ Finance and Board Leadership Committees.
 She has spent the vast majority of her career working in various program and management capacities for Advocates for Youth.
 Kathy holds a bachelor’s degree from the University of Virginia and an MBA from the College of William and Mary.